cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 - --print_brain: prints the internal "memory" of the compiler for diagnosis

 ### result
-The compiler creates a log file and, when compilation is successfull 2 result files
+The compiler creates a log file and, when compilation is successfull, 2 result files
 - report directory
     - log file: Contains the same messages, that have been written to the console
     - dvpisum.txt: Contains a summarized version of the dvpi data for fast overview about all essentials, created by the compiler